-The first step in troubleshooting 500 errors should be to refresh the page to check if the error re-occurs - if the error is a one-off and can’t be replicated, then further investigation shouldn’t be needed.
+The first step in troubleshooting this error should be to refresh the page to check if the error re-occurs - if the error is a one-off and can’t be replicated, then further investigation often isn’t needed.

-There are many different potential causes for 500 errors and the following steps will help identify the cause of any errors occurring on your site.
+There are many different potential causes for 500 errors and the following steps will help identify the cause:

-The following page will provide instructions for enabling error logging to a file within the web-space for your domain: How to turn on PHP error logging
+The following page will provide instructions for enabling PHP error logging: How to turn on PHP error logging

 Checking File Permissions

-The following page will provide instructions for checking/changing file and folder permissions for your site via FTP:How to change file permissions via FTP
+The following page provides instructions for checking/changing file and folder permissions for your site:How to change file permissions via FTP

 Troubleshooting CGI/Perl script errors

 If you’re encountering a 500 error with a Perl script, the following page will explain the steps to take to troubleshoot these: Troubleshooting common Perl issues

 Perl/CGI scripts should be placed inside the cgi-bin folder for your site and should have permissions set to 755.

 The following script interpreters should be used for Perl/CGI scripts – this may need to be checked if you’ve moved a site from a different server as these paths can vary from system to system: